Lypheo/vs-placebo/README.md

 #### ``placebo.Deband(clip clip[, int planes = 1, int iterations = 1, float threshold = 4.0, float radius = 16.0, float grain = 6.0, int dither = True, int dither_algo = 0])``

-Input needs to be 8 or 16 bit.
+Input needs to be 8 or 16 bit Integer or 32 bit Float.

 - ``planes``: the planes to filter.
 The n-th plane is processed if the n-th lowest bit of ``planes`` is 1, so for example to filter all planes, pass ``planes = 1 | 2 | 4`` .
 (Yes, this is needlessly complex, but it was the simplest to implement.)